-See CHGME Annual Performance Report (AY 2018-2019) Instruction Manual for further information about the required performance measures collected.
+See CHGME Annual Performance Report (AY 2019-2020) Instruction Manual for further information about the required performance measures collected.

-Payment Structure: QBS payments in FY 2021 are targeted to be disbursed at the end of the fiscal year to ensure CHGME follows legislative mandates.
+Payment Structure: QBS payments in FY 2022 are targeted to be disbursed at the end of the fiscal year to ensure CHGME follows legislative mandates.
 CHGME hospitals that submit the required documentation outlined above will receive a portion of the available funds for the CHGME QBS payment.
 Amounts will be distributed according to a three tiered payment structure that recognizes the different annual payment levels received by CHGME hospitals.
+A QBS base payment rate will be determined from the total amount available and the number of hospitals that qualify for the CHGME QBS in a fiscal year.
 Hospitals that meet the QBS standards will be divided into three tiers based on their combined direct and indirect fiscal year payment amounts, as calculated per the established CHGME Payment Program formulas:

-Tier 1: Hospitals that qualify for the quality bonus payment that are in the lowest third among hospitals that qualify for the quality bonus payment of calculated CHGME annual payments will receive a QBS base payment.
+Tier 1: Hospitals that qualify for the quality bonus payment that are in the lowest third of calculated CHGME annual payments among hospitals that qualify for the quality bonus payment of calculated CHGME annual payments will receive the QBS base payment.